 The topic of VAT registration may seem very straightforward, but in reality it can be contentious and difficult.

 This concise book deserves a place on the shelf of every business tax adviser.
-First and foremost, it offers an array of practical advice in relation to VAT registration issues as such.
-In doing so, however, it also covers a range of related VAT topics.
-The book will quickly earn its keep by saving research time and helping to avoid VAT pitfalls.
+In offering an array of practical advice in relation to VAT registration issues as such, the book also covers a range of related VAT topics, and will quickly earn its keep by saving research time and helping to avoid VAT pitfalls.

 A clear guide to the procedures involved in taking a case to the Tax Chamber at the First-tier Tribunal, written by an experienced barrister who appears frequently in the Tax Chamber and the higher Courts.